Have Questions?

 770-214-9788

-Toxicology Associates/North Georgia is dedicated to assisting the community of Carrollton and the surrounding areas to find full recovery after a period of struggling with drug and alcohol addiction.
+Toxicology Associates/North Georgia is dedicated to assisting the community of Carrollton, Georgia and the surrounding areas to find full recovery after a period of struggling with drug and alcohol addiction.
 As such, Toxicology Associates/North Georgia provides a wide variety of services in line with their philosophy of treatments that work - including inpatient drug rehab centers, short term drug rehab facilities, outpatient substance abuse treatment services, long term addiction treatment centers, detoxification centers and others.

 Toxicology Associates/North Georgia also believes that it is important that every individual gets uniquely tailored treatment to ensure their recovery.
 This is why it is specialized in a wide variety of treatment methods, including dual diagnosis drug rehab, trauma-related counseling, vocational rehabilitation services, group therapy, anger management, relapse prevention and others.
 Additionally, Toxicology Associates/North Georgia is specialized in persons who have experienced sexual abuse, residential beds for client's children, child care for clients children, programs for the hearing impaired, aftercare/continuing care, active duty military, as well as other special programs.
 In general, the treatment methods that this alcohol and drug rehab program uses aims to provide positive and lasting change for each individual.